Pergola, Ravello village, Amalfi coast, Italy

 Coastal – whitewash and contrasting wood or vibrant accent paints (think the white and blue of Greek tavernas).
 Vibrant green, magenta/pinks and terracotta contrasting against the whitewash architecture.
 Wide use of terracotta pots and whitewash planters or raise beds.
 Crazy paving or terracotta tiles.

 The coastal look has a fresh and vibrant appearance and really allows colours and materials to “pop” against the white backdrop.
-It has an invigorating quality that signals call-breezes, ozone and salt air, warm sunshine and relaxation.
+It has an invigorating quality that signals cool-breezes, ozone and salt air, warm sunshine and relaxation.

 Raised beds, climbing plants, planters and pots are key design elements of this style.
 Pergolas, parasols, umbrellas and sails are preferred methods for providing shade in this look.